osteel/dime/README.md

 $ php dime
 ```

-But you may want to move it to a directory that is in your system's `PATH`:
+Or you may want to move it to a directory that is in your system's `PATH`:

 ```
 $ chmod +x dime